coucouland/coucou/README.md

 A social media application focusing on communications and typical groupware functionality.

-## Topics
+## Notes

-Analagous to email threads, topics are the primary channels of communication between users (and non-users).
+Analagous to email threads, notes are the primary channels of communication between users (and non-users).

 ## Events